nmante/algos/README.md

 This directory will contain code for common algorithms.

-We'll have these types of algorithms and data structures.:
+We'll have these types of algorithms and data structures:

 | **Data Structure** | **Algorithms** | **Concept** |
 | --- | --- | --- |